With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

 When St George asked the princess what was happening, she told him about the dragon and asked him to leave before he was hurt.
 Instead of going, St George fought and slew the dragon, saving the princess.

 Saint George is the patron saint of Catalonia, and there are statues and carvings depicting a knight slaying a dragon throughout Barcelona.

 On Saint George’s day (Catalan: El día de Sant Jordi) Barcelona residents gift roses and books to their lovers, friends and family.

 The Origins of the Catalan Flag

 The Catalan flag is called La Senyera and consists of four red stripes on a yellow background.
-The flag’s design is attributed to Wilfred the Hairy who was the Count of Barcelona from 878 until he died in 897.
+The flag’s design is attributed to Wilfred the Hairy, the Count of Barcelona from 878 until he died in 897.

-According to the legend, the Count was badly injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.
+According to the legend, the Count was severely injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.

-Wilfred asked for an insignia to decorate his shield which stood at the end of his bed.
+Wilfred asked for a symbol to decorate his shield, which stood at the end of his bed.
 The King wet his fingers with the Count’s blood and traced four vertical lines on the golden shield.

 The design was incorporated into the coat of arms of Barcelona and became the Catalan flag.

 The area surrounding Barcelona has been inhabited since the Neolithic period, and archaeological evidence suggests that there may have been a settlement near what is now the city centre as early as 4,000 BC.